Oseniadam/Agile-Product-Development/README.md

 <img width="651" alt="image" src="https://user-images.githubusercontent.com/57412626/217065106-be778c09-988e-4089-8bd8-f2ee2efeb046.png">

+# User Story ID
+**The unique reference for the User Story.
 The Product Owner needs to ensure that every story to be discussed in the meeting is of equal size, and not too long or too little.
 The team will have a better understanding of performing this task when they would have worked together for a while.
+User Story**: The User Story.
+They are typically written in the format “As a [persona], I [want to], [so that].”

+**Estimate (size)**:  It could be story points, Fibonacci scale or T-shirt sizes - small, medium, large.

+**Priority**:  Enter the priority of the User Story.
+For example, a number scale, high, medium, low or star rating.

+**Sprint**: The sprint that you plan to build the user story in.

+**Task owner**: An optional field for the person responsible for the completion of the User Story.

+**Estimate effort**: An optional field for the estimate of effort in hours or days.

 # Team’s Commitment
 ![image](https://user-images.githubusercontent.com/57412626/217061290-39eedad7-b07f-4121-b557-b433198b2f0d.png)